cbalantic/cbalantic.github.io/Publications.md

 ### In Review:
 **Balantic.
 C.M.** & Donovan, T.M.
-AMMonitor: Remote monitoring of biodiversity in an adaptive framework with R
+AMMonitor: Remote monitoring of biodiversity in an adaptive framework with R.